 News & Events

-Concordia University Chicago will perform its annual spring concert on Friday, March 29 at 8 p.m.
-The free concert will be held in the University’s Chapel of Our Lord.
+Concordia University Chicago’s University Band presents their annual Christmas concert on Friday, Dec.
+6 at 8 p.m.
+The free, festive performance will be held in the Chapel of Our Lord on campus.

 Elizabeth White will discuss her book “Fifty-Five, Underemployed, and Faking Normal” on Friday, Dec.
 6 at 6 p.m., at the kickoff event for the Center for Gerontology’s 2019 Holiday Camp for Seniors.
 The presentation is free and open to the public and will take place in Krentz Center, Room 120 on the University’s campus.

 Concordia University Chicago will present its annual Service of Lessons & Carols on Saturday, Dec.
 7 at 4 p.m. and 7 p.m., and Sunday, Dec.
 8 at 4 p.m. in the Chapel of Our Lord.
 This service, which includes scripture readings, choral music and congregational singing, has become a traditional part of the Christmas preparation for hundreds of people in the Chicago area.

 A team of Concordia University Chicago undergraduate students have come in first place in the Chicago IEEEXtreme 24-Hour Programming Competition, for the fourth time in five years.
 Their performance in the annual Institute of Electrical and Electronics Engineers (IEEE) contest placed them 10th in the United States and 140th in the world—in the top 3 percent—out of 5,015 teams.
 Student teams from CUC captured the top three places among competitors from universities in and around Chicago.